electricimp/imp-central-impt/README.md

 ### Script Support ###

 *impt* makes it easy for scripts to process its output.
 User interaction is minimal.
 Only a few commands, such as [delete](#entity-deletion), ask for a confirmation from the user.
-However, all of these commands support the `--confirmed` option (alias: `-q`), which if specified, prevents the command from requiring confirmation from the user.
+However, all of these commands support the `--confirmed` option (alias: `-q`), which, if specified, prevents the command from requiring confirmation from the user.
 Scripts should use this option.

 Scripts can also use the [result of the command execution](#command-execution-result) &mdash; an exit code or a predefined phrase &mdash; to determine command outcomes.